The Marjorie Hulme Bursary Fund

-The Withington Girls’ School Bursary Fund is an integral function of the school, and consolidates its vision and ethos to create a warm community centred on equality and opportunity irrespective of a pupil’s race, religion, social background and financial situation, to ensure that Withington retains its position as a true centre of excellence open to all.
-We know from experience that bursary students bring unique qualities to the school, and help maintain the diversity which Withington has celebrated since its foundation in 1890.
+Withington has long held dear principles of social cohesion, diversity and inclusion.
+The Bursary Fund is integral to our school.
+It consolidates our vision and ethos to create a warm community centred on equality and opportunity, irrespective of a pupil’s race, religion, social background and financial situation.
+It also ensures that Withington retains its position as a true centre for excellence open to all.

 Latest Development News